forestgrape/coronavirus/2_biological/virion_viability.md

 ### Temperature
 [**in work, to check/confirm and cite**]

 The temperature denotes the average kinetic energy of the atoms a substance consists of.
-Temperature changes have enabling effects on mechanisms i.e.enable a certain mechanism or modifying effects i.e. change the speed of a mechanism.
+Temperature changes have enabling effects on mechanisms (enable a certain mechanism) or modifying effects (change the speed of a mechanism).

 #### Effects of Temperature
 1. Higher temperatures enable and increase the probability of reactions upon collision due to higher kinetic energies of the atoms.